garyciampa/azure-dev-day-serverless/README.md

 export FUNCTION_APPNAME=${TAG_PREFIX}-functionapp-${RANDOM}
 ````

-NOTE: The region location of the resource group may be different than the physical azure resources
+NOTE: The region location of the Resource Group may be different than the Azure resources

 ## Step 2: Create an Azure Resource Group